TheAccidentalTeacher/glennallencarmansandiego/docs/implementation-plan.md

 ### Product Goals (MVP)
 - Play a complete, repeatable case end‑to‑end in front of the class using a single computer.
-- Teacher controls the flow: start game, reveal clues, collect a class guess on the map, submit warrant, show distance/score, advance rounds, show final results.
+- Teacher controls the flow: start game, reveal clues, collect a class guess on the map, submit solution, show distance/score, advance rounds, show final results.
 - No logins, no per‑student devices, no network dependencies beyond localhost.
 - Use existing filesystem content for villains and images; cases stored as simple JSON files.